 - The logistics of having two new babies to care for.
 How do we balance being the sole care providers for them with the reality that they are not to be the ultimate center of our household (Especially in the face of being Isaac and Samuel?s parents?how do we not just crumple under our enormous love for these girls?)
 What things can we do now that set a good precedent for how we want to later approach things with them?

 - The financial change of having two new mouths and bottoms to tend to, as well as the decision about being a one- or two-income household.

-- Nam will be taking on a formal leadership role as deacon at our church.?
-We expect this to paint a different type of target on our family?s back for Satan.?
+- Nam will be taking on a formal leadership role as deacon at our church.
+We expect this to paint a different type of target on our famil s back for Satan.
 We want to be vigilant of this, but stand firm in serving where God has called us.

-- For me specifically, I feel the need to be precious in a new way.?
-For so long, I?ve been a medical pincushion, a radiation sponge, or a baby vessel.?
-I?d like to be just me and feel treasured just that way.?
-Plus, while my stretch marks might be beautiful to some now (NOT me!), I?m sure they?ll be far less appealing without sweet little girls kicking them from the inside.?
+- For me specifically, I feel the need to be precious in a new way.
+For so long, I?ve been a medical pincushion, a radiation sponge, or a baby vessel.
+I?d like to be just me and feel treasured just that way.
+Plus, while my stretch marks might be beautiful to some now (NOT me!), I?m sure the ll be far less appealing without sweet little girls kicking them from the inside.
 I admire my friends who call their stretch marks victory, but I am not in that category of gals.